archilogic-com/3dio-js/docs/examples.md

 * Export scene to IFC file
 * Collaborate in real-time
 * Listen to scene events
-* Add Plugin to Base3d class
+* Add Plugin to base query lib